Skills Maintenance 2025

 Before you come:

-Access your Portal and you will find the Bronze Course Materials you will need to commence these including completing the online assessment prior to 25 May 2024.
+Access your Portal and you will find the Bronze Course Materials.
+You will need to commence these and complete the online assessments prior to 21 May 2025.

-Be on time ready to commence, please don't wander in late - our trainers have a life just like you and we want to make sure we finish on time so this means we must start on time.
+Be on time for training sessions.
+Please don't wander in late - our trainers have a life just like you and we want to make sure we finish on time so this means we must start on time.

 *members who already hold a current Provide First Aid and CPR will not need to attend First Aid sessions and can receive a credit if they provide a copy of their current qualification.